MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

    > [!div class="mx-imgBorder"]
    > ![Select Facility](media/employee-select-facility.png "Select facility")

 4. Select an available area within that facility.
+Click on the **See all available** button to only show the available areas.
 Select **Next** to continue with the check-in process.
+Check in the box **Save as default for future check ins** to save the area to reuse on future check ins.

    > [!div class="mx-imgBorder"]
    > ![Select Area](media/employee-select-area.png "Select area")